NadimGhaznavi/nadim-daniel/index.md

 # Career Summary

 Accomplished professional with over 20 years of experience in corporate environments.
 Excellent verbal and written communication skills, adept at multi-tasking in fast-paced environments.
 Exceptional 1st, 2nd and 3rd level technical support, system administration and project management skills and computer expertise.
-Seeking a position that allows me to contibrute my diverse skill set.
+Seeking a position that allows me to contribrute my diverse skill set.

 ---